tomazassss/FriendlyGPSpy/README.md

 Implementation:
 - Comunnication through sockets
 - Data must be encrypted
-- Permmisions for using GPS module
+- Permmisions for using GPS module (dialog)
-- GPS module should be turned off after use if it was disabled
+- GPS module should be turned off after use if it was disabled (not possible)

 Configurable options:
 - Ip address
+- near by range

 Plans for future:
 - Notification if another person is near by